Gbensky/FasTip/README.md

 Open a working directory of the project in a new terminal.

-Connect a USB Debugging enabled device to your test system.
+Connect a USB Debugging enabled android device to your test system.

 Run the command below